AviaryInc/Mobile-Feather-SDK-for-Android/README.md

 For a more detailed tutorial about Android localization, you can refer to [this tutorial](http://developer.android.com/resources/tutorials/localization/index.html).

 The current version of the SDK comes with a bunch of localized languages, you can find them inside the "res" folder of the Feather project.
+If you need a language that isn't yet available, you can contact us at [api@aviary.com](mailto:api@aviary.com) and we'll work with you to add it!

 <a name="proguard"></a>
 8 Proguard
 ------

-If your application is compiled using [proguard](http://developer.android.com/guide/developing/tools/proguard.html) you need to update your `proguard.cfg` file according to the proguard.cfg file included in the sample application.
+If your application is compiled using [proguard](http://developer.android.com/guide/developing/tools/proguard.html), you need to update your `proguard.cfg` file according to the proguard.cfg file included in the sample application.

 <a name="crash_report"></a>
 9 Crash Report
 ------

-The crash reporting tool provided with the standard android market is often useless due to the minimum amount of informations provided.
-If you want to report to us of crashes occurred in our application we suggest you to include in your application an external crash report tool like [ACRA](http://code.google.com/p/acra/)
+The crash reporting tool provided with the standard Android Market is often useless due to the minimal amount of information provided.
+If you want to report crashes which occur in our application to us, we suggest that you include an external crash report tool like [ACRA](http://code.google.com/p/acra/) in your application.

 <a name="hires"></a>
 10 Hi-Resolution Image Editing
 ------

-By default feather works on a medium resolution image, this to speed up the performance of the editor.
+By default, the Aviary editor works on a medium resolution image, to speed up the performance of the editor.
-But you can also save the hi-res version of the image:
+But you can also enable hi-res saving of images:

-* In the calling Intent you must pass an extra string, the hi-res session id in this way:
+* In the calling Intent you must pass an extra string, the hi-res session id, like this:

 		final String session_name = StringUtils.getSha256( System.currentTimeMillis() + API_KEY );
 		newIntent.putExtra( "output-hires-session-id", session_name );

-	The session string must be unique and must be 64 char lenght.
+	The session string must be unique and must be 64 char in length.
-	Once feather starts it will start collecting informations of every action performed on the image and will store those actions in the internal ContentProvider ( remember to add the provider tag to the AndroidManifest first! ).
+	Once Aviary starts, it will start collecting the information of every action performed on the image and will store those actions in the internal ContentProvider (remember to add the provider tag to the AndroidManifest first!).

-* Once your activity will call the "onActivityResult" method you can process the HD image.
+* Once your activity calls the "onActivityResult" method, you can process the HD image.

 	First create a new file where the HD image will be stored